Washington introduces new execs Martin Mayhew and Marty Hurney, as focus shifts to quarterback

 “We’re both going to be evaluating, both going to be on the road some and just working together to win as many games as we can this year,” said Mayhew, who was most recently a vice president of player personnel for the San Francisco 49ers.

-Washington has compared its coach-centric model, which gives Rivera final say over the football operations has been compared to the setup in Seattle, where Coach Pete Carroll and GM John Schneider work in tandem on decisions but Carroll has final say.
+Washington’s coach-centric model, which gives Rivera final say over the football operations, is comparable to the setup in Seattle, where Seahawks Coach Pete Carroll has final say but works in tandem with GM John Schneider on personnel decisions.
 Mayhew believes Washington’s trio can operate similarly to what he experienced in San Francisco, where GM John Lynch and Coach Kyle Shanahan work closely on personnel decisions.

 “They didn’t always agree, but they always maintained that closeness and never lost focus of what the ultimate goals were,” Mayhew said.
 “The lack of ego in that relationship is hopefully bleeding into this and we can have a similar situation here.”